simmundi/trurl/docs/ecs.md

 The tag, in this context, is a plain string, which can be accompanied by an additional classifier (which is also a string).
 The intention of tags is to directly turn them into chunks (entities with the same tag are expected to be processed together).
 The tag classifier is an extension point - another level of entity classification.
-The intended scenario is to enable efficient creation of multiple indices in one pass.
+The intended scenario is to enable efficient creation of multiple indexes in one pass.

 Queries are free to use null tags, if that makes sense.
 Results are free to throw `NullPointerExceptions` upon receiving a null tag, if that makes sense.
 This only means that some query/results combination don't make sense.